 How Not to Display the American Flag

-- When the flag is in such condition that it is no longer a fitting emblem, it should be destroyed in a dignified and ceremonious fashion, preferably by burning.
+When the flag is in such condition that it is no longer a fitting emblem, it should be destroyed in a dignified and ceremonious fashion, preferably by burning.
+The American Legion holds an annual ceremony to retire old or worn flags; contact your local chapter if you are not able to dispose of your flag yourself.

 Do you have a question regarding displaying or respecting the American flag?
 Ask us in the comments below!